jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 (2) a Merkle proof containing all the hashes necessary to validate the new root tree hash.

 Finally, each node participating in consensus must confirm before voting for the update that:

 (1) the Merkle proof is correct, and

-(2a) an addition to the root key listing is correctly signed by an authorized party, or
+(2) an addition to the root key listing is correctly signed by an authorized party, or

+(3) for delegate cells:

-(2b) a new delegation is correctly authenticated, consists of a valid namespace value owned by the delegator, follows the table-specific delegation rules, and creates an empty table at the correct key in the tree, or
+  (3a) a new delegation is correctly authenticated, (3b) the cell contains a valid namespace owned by the delegator, (3c) the delegation follows the table-specified delegation rules, and (3d) the delegated table is mapped in the Merkle map by the proper key

+(4) for value cells:

-(2c) a new value cell is correctly authenticated and belongs to the signing authority's namespace, and has no conflicts in its table, or
+  (4a) a new mapping is correctly authenticated,
+  (4b) the value belongs to the signing authority's namespace, and (4c) does not conflict with other cells in its table

-(2d) a cell update is properly authenticated and, if proposed by the table authority, has an expired commitment timestamp.
+(5) and for all updates, if proposed by the table authority, the cell contains an expired commitment timestamp.

 Only after a round of the consensus protocol is successful are the changes exposed to client lookups.

 # Security Considerations

-The security of the delegation trees is primarily tied to the safety properties of the underlying consensus layer.
+The security of the delegation tables is primarily tied to the safety properties of the underlying consensus layer.
 Further, incorrect use of the public key infrastructure authenticating each mapping or compromise of a namespace root key can endanger mappings delegated by the key after their commitments expire.

 --- back